DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfccolordialog-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *R*
- Especifica um componente vermelho, o valor de RGB
+ Especifica um componente vermelho do valor RGB

  [in] *G*
  Especifica um componente verde de um valor RGB